-

 A buttery, nutty extra virgin olive oil that is versatile for cooking, finishing, or enjoying on its own.

-Pros: trusted brand, delicious
+Pros: versatility, taste, delicious

 -